-Formal Board training was conducted by Foundations Inc. Board Co-Chair Bret Flaherty and Board member Simon Liu received formal training on issues including the responsibilities of Charter School Boards, Sunshine Law, Public Officials Act, mandatory board policies, and board of trustees best practices.
-In 2010, we engaged the Boston consulting firm, CFAR, to help clarify the roles, relationships, and responsibilities between and among management, the Board, and other stakeholders.
-Specifically this training engaged the board and top management in more clearly delineating who is responsible/accountable/consulted/informed around a range of school decisions.
-This multi day training involved Board members Bret Flaherty, Ed Nakawatase and Simon Liu.
+Pat Hennessy, Esq. of the law firm Conrad O'Brien has provided the board with training on charter school law, the roles and responsibilities of non-profit board members, the roles and responsibilities of charter school board members and the requirements of good governance.
+This training is offered periodically in order to serve new board members as well as to reinforce knowledge with existing board members.
+LaSalle NonProfit Center provided training by Rich Prwyzara on fundraising.
 Trainings have been presented at Board meetings to inform the Board of both the programs at FACTS and the state and federal mandates governing them.
-For example, both the the ESOL Coordinator and the Special Education Coordinator conducted trainings to inform board members an overview of the ESOL and Special Educaton programs at FACTS as well as the various government mandates and accountability measures to which FACTS is required to adhere; as another example, there was a presentation on the educational rights of homeless students.
+For example, both the the ESOL Coordinator and the Special Education Coordinator conducted trainings to provide board members an overview of the ESOL and Special Educaton programs at FACTS as well as the various government mandates and accountability measures to which FACTS is required to adhere, for example training on the educational rights of homeless students.